Guaifenesin/ pseudoephedrine sustained-release tablets

-Guaifenesin/pseudoephedrine sustained-release tablets is used for:
+Guaifenesin/ pseudoephedrine sustained-release tablets are used for:

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Guaifenesin/pseudoephedrine sustained-release tablets is a decongestant and expectorant combination.
+Guaifenesin/pseudoephedrine sustained-release tablets are a decongestant and expectorant combination.
 It works by constricting blood vessels, reducing swelling in the nasal passages, and thinning and loosening mucus in the airway.
 This allows you to breathe more easily and makes coughs more productive.

-Do NOT use guaifenesin/pseudoephedrine sustained-release tablets if:
+Do NOT use guaifenesin/ pseudoephedrine sustained-release tablets if:

 - you are allergic to any ingredient in guaifenesin/pseudoephedrine sustained-release tablets

 - you have severe high blood pressure, rapid heartbeat, or other severe heart problems (eg, heart blood vessel disease)

 - you have taken furazolidone or a monoamine oxidase (MAO) inhibitor (eg, phenelzine) within the last 14 days